bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 <img src="imge urls goes here" alt="Home page Events section">

-## Home page (Navbar and foooter)
+## Home page (Navbar and footer)

-Apart from the events, section the Home page also povides the user with a useful navbar and a informative footer.
+Apart from the events section, the Home page also povides the user with a useful navbar and a informative footer.
 The navbar is divided into three main areas of interest; Home, Register and Login and the footer proportionates information of interest about the developers that collaborated on this project.
-The main features that can be highlithed are:
+The main features that can be highlighted are:

-- The clickable sections in both, the navabar and the footer
+- The clickable sections in both, the navbar and the footer

 - The colour animation when the user hoovers over the clickable parts.